alasca-association/tarook/docs/user/reference/options/yk8s.openstack.rst

 ``yk8s.openstack.azs``
 ######################

-Defines the availability zones of your cloud to use for the creation of servers.
+Availability zones of the underlying Openstack cloud to use for the creation of servers.

 **Type:**::